Yecats/GameDevTutorials/tutorials/Unity/Select-multiple-objects-based-on-center-of-collider/articles/pt-5-setup-the-scene-for-selecting-objects.md

 The `collider.bounds.center` property will be used to determine the center point of the selectable game object.
 If the player drags their selection box over said center point, then the objects property will become selected.
 If it's not over the center point, it'll be unselected.

 > The bounds of a collider is the bounding volume in world space.
-It has a lot of really useful properties, such as:
+It has useful properties, such as:
 >
 > 1. **Center**: The center point of the bounding box as a Vector3.
 > 2. **Min**: The minimal point of the box as a Vector3.